SignumOracle/signum-feeds/docs/usage.md

 reporter_lock = 12 hours / number_of_stakes
 ```

-So if the current min stake amount is 10 TRB, and you have 120 TRB staked, you can report every hour.
-But if the min stake abount is updated to 20 TRB, you can only report every two hours.
+So if the current min stake amount is 75,000 STB, and you have 150,000 STB staked, you can report 6 hours.
+But if the min stake abount is updated to 150,000 STB, you can only report every 12 hours.